volotat/ARC-Game/README.md

 ## Differences with original ARC

-Fixed grid sizes: in the original ARC user can specify grid arbitrary grid size on test output.
+Fixed grid sizes: in the original ARC user can specify arbitrary grid size on test output.
 Some tasks are made such that this mechanics plays important role in solving it.
 In "The ARC Game" output grid already given in correct size which make such tasks much easier.
 Unfortunately, I wasn't able to found any good interface for changing grid size that would not be too confusing for children.

 ## Build from source